Empirical Analysis of Pull Requests for Google Summer of Code

 \subsection{RQ2: Tasks and Contributions}

-We used word frequencies and topic modelling techniques to analyze the title and description (body) of the pull request with the goal of extracting the type of task the student worked on.
-First, we extracted the most frequent words that appear in both the title and the description.
-Figure \ref{fig_word_title} and Figure \ref{fig_word_body} illustrates the most recurring word in the title and description.
+We used word frequencies and topic modeling techniques to analyze the titles and descriptions (body) of the pull request with the goal of extracting the types of tasks students worked on.
+First, we extracted the most frequent words that appear in both the titles and descriptions.
+Figure \ref{fig_word_title} and Figure \ref{fig_word_body} illustrates the most recurring word in the titles and descriptions.